openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 For this exercise, we will leave these at their default settings.
 If you make changes, select :code:`Apply` after you're done.

 .. figure:: ../_images/workflows/area_estimation/composite.png
-    :alt: The composite menu.
+    :alt: The composite menu
     :width: 350px
     :align: center

 Now we'll explore the :code:`Bands` dropdown.
 Select :code:`Red|Green|Blue` at the bottom of the page.

 .. figure:: ../_images/workflows/area_estimation/arrow_bands.png
-    :alt: Arrow pointing at the red, green and blue bands.
+    :alt: Arrow pointing at the red, green and blue bands
     :align: center

 The dropdown menu will appear, as seen below.

 -   Select the **NIR, RED, GREEN** band combination (NIR stands for near infrared).
 This band combination displays vegetation as red (darker reds indicate dense vegetation); bare ground and urban areas appear grey or tan; water appears black.
 -   Once selected, the preview will automatically show what the composite will look like.
--   Use the scroll wheel on your mouse to zoom in on the mosaic and then click and move to pan around the image.
+-   Use the scroll wheel on your mouse to zoom in on the mosaic; then, click and move to pan around the image.
 This will help you assess the quality of the mosaic.

 .. figure:: ../_images/workflows/area_estimation/bands_menu.png
-    :alt: The band combinations menu.
+    :alt: The band combinations menu
     :width: 350px
     :align: center

-The map now shows the complete mosaic that incorporates all of the user-defined settings.
+The map now shows the complete mosaic that incorporates all user-defined settings.
 Here is an example (yours may look different depending on which scenes you chose).

 .. figure:: ../_images/workflows/area_estimation/completed_mosaic.png
-    :alt: The imagery preview with the completed mosaic shown.
+    :alt: The imagery preview with the completed mosaic shown
     :width: 450
     :align: center

 Using what you've learned, take some time to explore adjusting some of the input parameters and examine the influence on the output.
 Once you have a composite you are happy with, we will download the mosaic (instructions follow).

--   For example, if you have too many clouds in your mosaic, then you may want to adjust some of your settings or choose a different time of year when there is a lower likelihood of cloud cover.
--   The algorithm used to create this mosaic attempts to remove all cloud cover, but is not always successful in doing so.
+For example, if you have too many clouds in your mosaic, then you may want to adjust some of your settings or choose a different time of year when there is a lower likelihood of cloud cover.
+The algorithm used to create this mosaic attempts to remove all cloud cover, but is not always successful in doing so.
 Portions of clouds often remain in the mosaic.

 Name and save your recipe and mosaic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, we will name the "recipe" for creating the mosaic and explore options for the recipe.
+Now, we will name the recipe for creating the mosaic and explore options.

 .. note::
     You will use this recipe when working with the classification or change detection tools, as well as when loading SEPAL mosaics into SEPAL's CEO.